hitl4r/review_bot/README.md

 3. clipboard
 4. time (probably imported by default)

-To import packages you have to open cmd and type: pip install packagename Common problem is "pip command not recognized" - then you have to add python and python\scripts to PATH.
+To import packages you have to open cmd and type: pip install packagename.
+Common problem is "pip command not recognized" - then you have to add python and python\scripts to PATH.